Your Vice Is a Locked Room and Only I Have the Key: Plot

 Oliviero Rouvigny, a washed-up, alcoholic writer, lives in an old villa in Teolo, where he abuses his wife Irina and their maid Brenda and hosts debauched parties for local hippies.
-Irina lives in fear of her husband and his cat Satan, who belonged to Oliviero’s late mother Esther, a former actress.
+Irina lives in fear of her husband and his black cat Satan, who belonged to Oliviero's late mother Esther, a former actress.
 Oliviero is protective of the cat and his mother's special dress that she wore to portray Mary Stuart.

-After his mistress Fausta is found murdered, Oliviero is questioned by Inspector Farla after being identified by Fausta's boss Bartello.
+After his mistress Fausta is found murdered, Oliviero is questioned by Inspector Farla after being identified by Fausta's boss Bartoli.
 Oliviero claims that he was at home, and Irina reluctantly supports his false alibi.
 That night, Brenda puts on Esther's dress, unknowingly watched by a drunk Oliviero.
 Brenda is attacked by someone with a billhook and dies as Irina discovers her.
 Fearful after being suspected for Fausta's death, Oliviero walls up Brenda's body in the cellar and orders Irina to discreetly clean his mother's gown.

-The next day, the Rouvignys collect Oliviero's visiting niece Floriana at a nearby train station, unknowingly watched by a mysterious gray-haired man.
+Oliviero's niece Floriana announces a surprise visit, and the Rouvignys fetch her at the train station the next day, unknowingly watched by a mysterious gray-haired man.
 That night, the gray-haired man delivers Esther's dry-cleaned gown to Irina, whose indiscretion enrages Oliviero, prompting him to lock Irina in a closet to be clawed by Satan.
 Floriana teases her uncle Oliviero for his attraction to her and alludes to a rumor that he had an incestuous affair with his mother Esther.
 She later finds Irina in the closet and frees her.
 Irina confides in Floriana about Oliviero's abuse and cover-up, and the two have sex.

-The killer murders prostitute Giovanna, whose madame kills the attacker, revealed to be Bartello, who escaped a psychiatric hospital and faked a new identity.
-Floriana begins dating motorbike racer Dario.
+The killer murders prostitute Giovanna, whose madam kills the attacker, revealed to be Bartoli, who escaped a psychiatric hospital and faked a new identity.
+Floriana begins dating motorbike racer Dario, who is also the Rouvignys' milkman.
 After being forced to drop out of a race, Dario has sex with Floriana in an abandoned loft, where Oliviero spies on them.
 At the villa, local junk dealer Mrs. Molinar witnesses Irina stabbing one of Satan's eyes out with scissors after he kills several of Irina's pet doves.